-In the summer of 2008, about the time CFI co-hosted a conference on Secularism and Religion in Quebec Education, CFI held its first Montreal meetings, culminating in the establishment of CFI Montreal, Montreal’s Cafe Skeptique, and student groups at McGill and Concordia universities.
-CFI’s Montreal branch has distinguished itself by bringing onto the CFI Advisory Committee notable academics, such as Dr. Brian Alters, Director of the McGill Evolution Education Research Centre, Kai Neilsen, author of Why be moral?; Rodrique Tremblay, former Ministry of Industry and Trade for the Government of Quebec; and Joe Schwarcz and Ariel Fenster of the McGill Office for Science and Society.
+In the summer of 2008, about the time CFI Canada co-hosted a conference on Secularism and Religion in Quebec Education, CFI Canada held its first Montreal meetings, culminating in the establishment of CFI Montreal, Montreal’s Cafe Skeptique, and student groups at McGill and Concordia universities.
+CFI Canada’s Montreal branch has distinguished itself by bringing onto the CFI Canada Advisory Committee notable academics, such as Dr. Brian Alters, Director of the McGill Evolution Education Research Centre, Kai Neilsen, author of Why be moral?; Rodrique Tremblay, former Ministry of Industry and Trade for the Government of Quebec; and Joe Schwarcz and Ariel Fenster of the McGill Office for Science and Society.

 The Canadian Atheist Bus Campaign, the largest Canadian atheist advocacy project ever

-The Canadian Atheist Bus Campaign was a game changer, and what it managed to change, even before the first atheist ad-bearing bus left its depot in February 2009, was the conversation about religion in Canada.
+The Canadian Atheist Bus Campaign was a game-changer, and what it managed to change, even before the first atheist ad-bearing bus left its depot in February 2009, was the conversation about religion in Canada.

-The Centre for Inquiry joined forces with the Freethought Association of Canada – a body that had grown out of the student-run Toronto Secular Alliance – to maximize the reach and effectiveness of their joint interest in running atheist advertisements across the country.
+CFI Canada joined forces with the Freethought Association of Canada – a body that had grown out of the student-run Toronto Secular Alliance – to maximize the reach and effectiveness of their joint interest in running atheist advertisements across the country.

-Although the Atheist Bus ads ran in Toronto and Calgary with no trouble, CFI ran into a roadblock in Ottawa, and then in Halifax where they were prohibited on the grounds that:
+Although the Atheist Bus ads ran in Toronto and Calgary with no trouble, CFI Canada ran into a roadblock in Ottawa, and then in Halifax where they were prohibited on the grounds that:

 all advertisements must meet acceptable community standards of good taste, quality and appearance.
 Furthermore, the ads will not be considered discriminatory, or objectionable to any race, creed or moral standard.